 Pour 1/4 cup of olive oil in a large resealable plastic bag.
 Place the spice rubbed tri-tip in the bag with the olive oil and rub it in to coat completely.
 Squeeze out as much air as possible and seal.
 Place in the refrigerator for 5-6 hours, or up to 24 hours.

 When ready to grill, preheat an outdoor gas grill to 350-400 degrees F. Remove the tri tip from the refrigerator and let it come to room temperature while the grill is heating.
 Wipw off any excess marinade with paper towels.

 Place the tri-tip directly over the flames on the hot grill.
 Close the lid and watch for flare-ups.

 Cook approximately 8-10 minutes per side for medium rare.
-It can take up to 20-25 minutes to cook a 2 pound tri-tip, so check the temperature (120 degrees for rare, 130 for medium rare and 140 for medium), or in a pinch use the flesh test (see notes).
+It can take up to 20-25 minutes to cook a 2 pound tri-tip, so check the internal temperature (120 degrees for rare, 130 for medium rare and 140 for medium), or in a pinch use the flesh test (see post).